Quicr/quicr-arch-spec/moq-arch.md

 Streaming protocols such as HLS and MPEG-DASH operates on top of HTTP and gets transport-level resiliency and congestion control provided by TCP.

-This document outlines a unified architecture and protocol for data delivery that enables a wide range of realtime applications with different resiliency and latency needs without compromising the sclability and cost effectiveness associated with content delivery networks.
+This document outlines, QuicR, a unified architecture and protocol for data delivery that enables a wide range of realtime applications with different resiliency and latency needs without compromising the sclability and cost effectiveness associated with content delivery networks.

 ## QuicR

-The architecture defines and uses QuicR, a delivery protocol that is based on a publish/subscribe metaphor where client endpoints publish and subscribe to named objects that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.
+The architecture defines and uses QuicR, a delivery protocol that is based on a publish/subscribe metaphor where client endpoints publish and subscribe to named objects that is sent to, and received from relays, that forms an overlay delivery network similar to what CDN provides today.
 The subscribe messages allow subscription to a name that includes a wildcard to match multiple published names, so a single subscribe can allow a client to receive publishes for a wide class